 Located in the “heart of New York,” Syracuse’s rich history ties it to the Erie Canal, the Underground Railroad, and the Women’s Rights Movement, as well as the Onondaga and Oneida Nations.
 Residents and visitors alike find beauty and recreation in every season.
 Take a leisurely stroll to admire the fiery colors of fall at a harvest festival, and scamper the snowy hills on skis or skates in winter.
 Every spring and summer weekend boasts outdoor events, from arts and crafts to farmers’ markets and the Great New York State Fair, and plenty of water sports at local parks and beaches.
 Within just five hours of nearly every major eastern metro area, Syracuse is easily accessible from New York, Boston, Toronto, Washington D.C. and Philadelphia.

 Here are just a few of the reasons Syracuse is an easy and livable place to call home:

 - Syracuse is No. 18 in U.S. News and World Report’s Best Places to live in the U.S. for quality of life, based on its convenience, affordability, and abundant family-friendly activities year-round.

-- Syracuse ranked as the nation’s most affordable major housing market, according to the National Association of Home Builders and Wells Fargo.
+- Syracuse consistently ranks in the nation’s top five most affordable major housing markets, according to the National Association of Home Builders and Wells Fargo.

 - 24 school districts in Central New York have been named 2018 Best Communities for Music Education in the annual survey of districts nationwide from National Association of Music Merchants (NAMM) Foundation, a nonprofit organization that advocates active participation in music making